Blazam-App/docs.blazam.org/docsource/admin/notifications.md

 In order for email notifications to be sent, email must be enabled in `Configure -> Settings`.

 ## Behavior
-Notification settings, much like permissions, are applied to OUs and propagate down the OU tree unless a `Block` is placed at a lower level.
+Notification settings, much like permissions, notification subscriptions are applied to OUs and propagate down the OU tree unless a `Block` is placed at a lower level.

 In-app and email notification types can be included/excluded together or independently.